janzheng/janzheng/about.md

 On my off days, I enjoy swing dancing, circusing, rock climbing, playing indie games, and cooking / stuffing my face with tasty foods.

-h2.
-About This Site
+## About This Site

 For the second round of redesign, I wanted to reduce the number of artifacts on the page, like shapes and outlines, and take a more typographic, minimalist approach.
 Any shapes and lines are only used to accentuate the information I'm presenting, with enough white space to prevent clutter.

-This site is now my umpteen+1th portfolio design, but every iteration has seen improvement.
-The site is built on the static site generator "Jekyll":https://github.com/mojombo/jekyll and is hosted completely for free on "Github Pages":https://github.com/janzheng/janzheng.github.com.
+This site is now my umpteenth portfolio design, but every iteration has seen improvement.
+The site is built on the static site generator [Jekyll](https://github.com/mojombo/jekyll) and is hosted completely for free on [Github Pages](https://github.com/janzheng/janzheng.github.com).

-The front-end styling was written in SASS, with the help of "bourbon.io":http://bourbon.io/ and "Neat":neat.bourbon.io.
+The front-end styling was written in SASS, with the help of [bourbon.io](http://bourbon.io/) and [Neat](neat.bourbon.io).

-Icons are sourced from "IconMonstr":http://iconmonstr.com/ and <a href="http://www.flaticon.com" title="Flaticon">Flaticon.com</a>
+Icons are sourced from [IconMonstr](http://iconmonstr.com/) and <a href="http://www.flaticon.com" title="Flaticon">Flaticon.com</a>

 Cheers,
 Jan